mycelial/docs/docs/destinations/mysql.md

 ### Creating a new `config.toml` file

-If you are creating a new `config.toml` file, you can use the Mycelial CLI to generate the file and add the Postgres destination.
-To do this, run the following command:
+If you are creating a new `config.toml` file, you can use the Mycelial CLI to generate the file and add the Mysql destination.
+To do this, run the following
+command:

 ```sh
 mycelial init --local